 In terms of quantity and current zoning, particularly for large units that are designed to provide accommodation for households with two or more people, this is all about creating new opportunities for Missing Middle housing.
 This form of housing has three to 12 units, forms the core of Ottawa's housing strategy and occurs in a low-rise form within Neighbourhoods.
 The current Zoning By-law imposes significant restrictions on the ability to provide Missing Middle housing to meet the density targets in the new Official Plan.
 Nearly half of lots in existing Neighbourhoods are in R1 zones where only one dwelling is permitted per lot.
-Nearly two-thirds of all lots in residential zones do not permit more that two units per lot.
+Nearly two-thirds of all lots in residential zones do not permit more that two units per lot, and nearly 90 per cent of all residential lots do not permit more than three units per lot.
 The remaining 10 per cent of residential lots are themselves restricted, with regulations for minimum lot width and setbacks further reducing the locations where three or more units per building are permitted.
 This results in an untenable and unfair situation, where only ten per cent of residential lots are the focus for nearly all of the low-rise intensification objectives.